Sequential Thinking Multi-Agent System MCP server

 Token Usage Warning

-⚠️ This Multi-Agent System consumes significantly more tokens than single-agent alternatives due to its architecture.
-Each call potentially involves multiple specialist agents working in parallel, leading to 3-6x higher token usage compared to simpler approaches.
-The system prioritizes analysis depth and quality over token efficiency.
+⚠️ This tool consumes significantly more tokens than single-agent alternatives due to its Multi-Agent System architecture.
+Each call invokes multiple specialist agents (Planner, Researcher, Analyzer, Critic, Synthesizer) in addition to the Coordinator agent.
+Token usage may be 3-6x higher per thought step compared to simpler approaches.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.